Please wait for download

 of their wages in maintenance.
 I firmly believe every father should support

 his children, but the courts do not seem to take each case on its own merits.
-Continuity is vital in a child's life and they shouldn't be
+Continuity is vital in a child's life and

-shoved from pillar to post.
-It is vital that children are able to have a
+they shouldn't be shoved from pillar to post.
+It is vital that children are

-relationship with both parents and it has to be said that it is mainly
+able to have a relationship with both parents and it has to be said that it

-Tinning, Glasgow Herald,
+William Tinning, Glasgow Herald,

-18june02 Bob Geldof last night called for
+18june02 Bob Geldof

-Britain's custody laws to be ''scrapped and rewritten" after claiming
+last night called for Britain's custody laws to be ''scrapped and

-they are biased towards women and against the best interests of the child.
-A father-of-four, Geldof, 50, believes
+best interests of the child.
+A father-of-four, Geldof,

-changing role of men and women in today's society.
+touch with the changing role of men and women in today's society.
 The rock star and Live Aid founder's

 sadness and bitter experiences during his custody battle with the late Paula